 Basic Certificate - Computer-Aided Design and Drafting (CADD)

 The certificate program provides students with a background in CADD elements and allows students to gain hands-on training with CADD software.
 In the basic certificate program, students take 15 units (five classes) of coursework covering engineering design and graphics, CAD mechanical design and CAD detailing and dimensioning.

 Advanced Certificate - CADD

 Requirements for the advanced certificate at SWC include the 15 units of courses required in the basic certificate.
-Additionally, students take nine units (four classes) covering trigonometry, circuitry principles and computer simulation.
-Both certificate programs allow students access to design, presentation and engineering software.
+Additionally, students take two classes in engineering design and graphics and trigonometry.